onosproject/onos-ric-sdk-go/README.md

 ## E2 API
 To interact with E2 Nodes application must subscribe to a set of E2 SM messages via at least one, but possibly several calls to:

-`e2.Subscribe(subscription e2.Subscription, e2.IndicationHandler) error`
+`e2.Subscribe(subscription e2.Subscription, ch chan<- indication.Indication) error`

 In response to this call, the library will issue a subscription request to the E2 subscription manager and then will start to internally manage a set of connections to the available E2 termination nodes by listening to notifications from the E2 subscription manager to tear-down and setup connections as necessary.
 It will also begin to track which connections should be used for which E2 nodes.

-Incoming messages resulting from this subscription will be routed to the specified `e2.IndicationHandler` function:
+Incoming messages resulting from this subscription will be routed to the specified channel.
+Different subscription requests can indicate different channels.

-`e2.IndicationHandler(nodeId e2.NodeId, e2.Indication)`

-Different subscription requests can indicate different handlers.

 To send a message to an E2 node, the application can call the following: